How to add the Auto Position (Gait) robot skill

 Add Frames To Action

 An action is a collection of frames.
 Each frame in an action will have attributes that define how quickly it will move and any associated scripts.
 The transition between frames is selected when adding or editing an action.
-See in this example image below, the action "Pick Up Cup" has the frames associated with it.
+The action "Pick Up Cup" has the associated frames in the example image below.

 Step/Delay Settings

-Hypothetically, let’s assume a frame moves the robot from this example Start frame to End frame.
+Hypothetically, let’s assume a frame moves the robot from this example, the Start frame to the End frame.
 The Auto Position will perform calculations using the start & end positions to interpret the movement positions.
 The algorithm will ensure all joint positions simultaneously arrive at their destination position during the transition.
 This behavior is repeated for the transition of each frame of action.

 Example: Steps: 5, Delay 20

 Using these Steps and Delay values, the Auto Position will send 15 movement commands to the EZB with a 20ms delay between each command.
-The Auto Position has been determined to send 15 movement commands because the largest difference between the servo positions is 75.
+The Auto Position has been determined to send 15 movement commands because the most significant difference between the servo positions is 75.
 With a Step increment of 5, that leaves 15 movement commands.
-All remaining servos with smaller position differences will use smaller steps, thus arriving at their destination simultaneously.
-The Auto Position will use the largest step for the servo with the largest position difference.
+All remaining servos with minor position differences will use smaller steps, thus arriving at their destination simultaneously.
+The Auto Position will use the most significant step for the servo with the most significant position difference.

 The shoulder will move five positions per command.
 The elbow will move 2.3 positions per command.
 There will be a 20ms delay per command.
-This ensures both the should and elbows joint positions arrive together at the destination frame positions.
+This ensures the shoulder and elbow joint positions arrive together at the destination frame positions.

 Tutorial Creating Hexapod Gait

-Here is an example of using the Auto Position to program an walking gait for a 3D printed large hexapod robot.
-This demonstrates the power of movement panels by also using additional skills (camera, speech recognition, joystick) to control the movements.
+Here is an example of using the Auto Position to program a walking gait for a 3D-printed large hexapod robot.
+This demonstrates the movement panels' power using additional skills (camera, speech recognition, joystick) to control the movements.

 Main Window